-When soap only partially gels, you get the problem pictured above—soap with a dark center and a lighter edge.
+When soap only partially gels, you get the problem of soap with a dark center and a lighter edge.

-Soap with a Rind is Still Perfectly Safe to Use
+Soap With a Rind is Perfectly Safe to Use

 Rest assured, this is just a cosmetic issue.
 Your soap is still completely safe to use even with the rind.